 Work began in earnest in 1870, when the Army Corps of Engineers built structures three hundred feet out into the lake on either side of the Calumet River to prevent the relentless sand from filling in the mouth.
 Then they dredged a channel in a soggy swale to the junction with the Grand Calumet, and soon made several serious, though ultimately futile, efforts to make the Grand Calumet navigable east of that junction through Hammond.
 Industrial activity began in earnest with the movement of the forerunner of the South Works of U.S. Steel to the river mouth in 1875.
 (Today, as if to declare the Grand Calumet off-limits to navigation, a sunken vessel named the Baby Doll, marks the river's entry into the main stem of the Calumet.)
 By 1871, the first cargo ships called at Calumet Harbor.
 Since 1906, when Calumet Harbor surpassed Chicago Harbor in tonnage received, it has been the city's principal port.
-17
+23

 Navigation interests became more organized with the establishment of the Chicago Harbor Commission in 1908.
 The Commission forwarded a number of proposals to improve navigation, but it is important to note that it also oversaw, with the completion of the Cal-Sag Channel in 1922, the reversal of the flow of the Calumet River.
 Subsequent widenings made the potential reverse flow even greater.
-By 1965, when the O'Brien Lock and Dam was constructed just south of 130th Street in Chicago, the drainage system and pattern of flow had been completely altered.
-Today, that dam serves as the continental divide between the waters of the Mississippi and the Great Lakes.18
+By 1965, when the O'Brien Lock and Dam was constructed just south of 130th Street in Chicago, the drainage system and pattern of flow had been altered.
+Today, the lock allows boats to transit between Lake Michigan and the Lockport Pool on the Illinois Waterway.24

-The O'Brien Lock and Dam separates the waters of the Great Lakes and the Mississippi River.
+The O'Brien Lock and Dam controls the flow between the watersheds of the Great Lakes and the Mississippi River.

 A somewhat similar chain of events unfolded in Indiana.
 In 1901, work began to create Indiana Harbor and to connect it to the Grand Calumet River via the Indiana Harbor Ship Canal.
 When Gary was developed in 1906, the Grand Calumet River was relocated about a half mile south of its historic course, and now ran through banks of masonry and slag for several miles.
 In 1926, the Burns Ditch-now Burns Waterway connected the upper reaches of the Little Calumet River with Lake Michigan just east of Ogden Dunes.
 These canals and diversions not only made it possible for port development, but they also served to drain the marshes, to create a new set of passages where storm runoff could go, and to provide pathways for invasive aquatic species to enter the river system.
 A check dam at the Indiana Harbor Canal sends most waters east of East Chicago into Lake Michigan via that canal.
 West of that structure, environmental managers now consider the Grand Calumet a part of the Illinois Waterway system.
 West of Burns Waterway, waters of the Little Calumet River also head toward the Illinois Waterway.
-19
+25